aht227/BSTA040-Final/README.md

 Data Exploration in Python (BSTA040) Final Project – Spring 2025 Lehigh University

-Created a Streamlit app that lets users explore trends in influenza-like illness (ILI) across U.S. states from 2010–2025 using CDC data.
+Created a Streamlit web app that lets users explore trends in influenza-like illness (ILI) across U.S. states from 2010–2025 using CDC data.

 Features:
 - **State Selector:** Filter data by U.S. state using a dropdown.